Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Super-Resolution Theory

 In many practical signals, the basis functions are exponential and characterized by a variable $b_m$, where $\varPhi_m(x) = b_m^x$.
 And therefore, from $K$ equally-spaced discrete observations $f(x_k)$, where $x_k = k \Delta_x$, the goal is to find the parameters $\{a_m\}$, $\{b_m\}$ in addition to the number $M$, by solving the set of equations

 This is a classical problem that has been addressed in different approaches relying on structuring the measurement data.
 The first solution from 1795 known as Prony's method is based on restructuring the data in a matrix.
 The solution is performed in two steps; the first involves solving a linear system of equations, and in the second, the zeros of a polynomial are computed.
 However, Prony's method suffers from numerical instability under measurement perturbation and high computational complexity.
 Newer techniques have been proposed to tackle the stability such as approximate Prony method \cite{potts2010parameter}, and to allow one step low-complexity alternative computation such as the matrix pencil method \cite{matrixPencil}, which employs eigenvalue decomposition.
-A common example is the frequency response of multipath channel, which is estimated at discrete frequencies such that